webpack-contrib/style-loader/README.md

 > [!WARNING]
 >
-> It is not allowed to use JavaScript reserved words in css class names.
+> It is not allowed to use JavaScript reserved words in CSS class names.

 > [!WARNING]
 >